 I think in the technology sector, we often think most problems can be addressed by applying more tech.
 But the reality is that there are a whole bunch of complicated problems that can’t be addressed with pure tech solutions.
 These are problems that require people who have spent a lot of time thinking about a bunch of the other domains of research that are not the hard sciences.

 How do you ensure your people are doing the right thing?

-The point is to ensure the idea of responsibility doesn’t get stuck in siloed thinking – that people are engaged on these topics as much as possible, and you are making sure it is spread out across the organization.
-Responsibility can’t just exist on a slide in the organizational mission statement.
+The point is to ensure the idea of responsible AI doesn’t get stuck in siloed thinking – that people are engaged on these topics as much as possible, and you are making sure it is spread out across the organization.
+Responsible AI can’t just exist on a slide in the organizational mission statement.

 What advice would you give other AI/ML developers and founders?